-Sr. No. Preceding Financial Year Amount transferred to Unspent CSR Account under Section 135 (6) (Rs. in Lakhs) Amount spent in the reporting Financial Year Amount transferred to any fund specified under Schedule VII as per Section 135(6), if any Amount remaining to be spent in succeeding Name of the Fund Amount (Rs. in Lakhs) Date of transfer financial years (Rs. in Lakhs) 1 2021-22 NA 1,60,516 NA Nil
+S. No. Preceding Financial Year Amount transferred to Unspent CSR Account under Section 135 (6) (Rs. in Lakhs) Amount spent in the reporting Financial Year Amount transferred to any fund specified under Schedule VII as per Section 135(6), if any Amount remaining to be spent in succeeding financial years Name of the fund Amount (Rs. in Lakhs) Date of transfer .
+(Rs. in Lakhs) • Nil